About Eternal Landscapes Mongolia And Booking With Us

 Will I get to try the local food?!

 Absolutely!
-I believe that getting a real ‘taste’ for Mongolia means sampling the local cuisine.
+We believe that getting a real ‘taste’ for Mongolia means sampling the local cuisine.
 We love drinking suutei tsai (Mongolian milk tea) with our host families.
 We also love homemade clotted cream (orom) with jam on fresh bread, wild forest berries on homemade yoghurt, or freshly fried mutton pancakes (khuurshuur) at a road side guanz (a cafe –

 Taking into consideration the time/season you are travelling, we provide those of you who wish an opportunity to try dishes from this simple yet delicious traditional cuisine.